casimir-crystal/form-cors/README.md

 form-cors is a node.js package designed to protect cross domain attacks form HTTP form request, since form request doesn't make JavaScript same origin policy works.
 You can see [here](https://stackoverflow.com/questions/11423682/cross-domain-form-posting) for more information.

 This package is a [Nest.js](https://docs.nestjs.com/) middleware(may also works with Express), but it's simple since it just blocks any request with `req.header('content-type') === 'application/x-www-form-urlencoded'`.
-This maybe aggressive, but you can use configuration like a whitelist though.
+This maybe aggressive, but you can use configuration like a `allowList` though.

 * [Installation](#installation)
 * [Usage](#usage)